 Air China can get aspiration from Singapore Airlines which is the strongest and most iconic, global airline brand.
 The rise of Singapore as a nation also saw the global rapid expansion of Singapore Airlines.
 The airline has become the face of Singapore with the iconic Singapore Girl known for high quality in all matters of operation and excellent service levels.
 Air China will eventually serve the same purpose for China and become a flying face of the Chinese nation and culture helping to transform positively the country of origin perception of China.

-Enhance impact of marketing: Air China needs to enhance the impact of their marketing tactics incl. the presence of the brand on all relevant digital platforms.
-The Air China brand needs to create an easy-to-use webpage that gets people to where they need to go easily and effortlessly – both in Chinese and English.
+Enhance impact of marketing: Air China needs to enhance the impact of their marketing tactics including the presence of the brand on all relevant digital platforms.
+The Air China brand needs to transform its current outdated website into a user-friendly webpage with a modern interface that enables people to navigate effortlessly – both in Chinese and English.
 Given the move towards smartphones and other handheld devices, a dynamic mobile application would be useful as it can enable customers to check-in early, pull up their boarding passes, and access flight information among many other critical digital features.

 Improve data analytics incl.
 Big Data: Air China can benefit from enhanced usage of data analytic programs and ride the wave of social media marketing.
 By utilizing modern analytics and big data, they can track and better understand consumer buying behavior, attitudes towards the Air China brand and how potential customers flow through the brand funnel.
 Data analytics and Big Data will become invaluable at targeting core customer segments more effectively and cost efficiently.